Sridharmalladi/HungerHeal/README.md

-# RePlate 🍲
+# HungerHeal 🍲

-**RePlate** is a real-time, location-based platform to connect food donors (restaurants, grocery stores, bakeries, caterers, individuals) with receivers (NGOs, shelters, volunteers, families in need).
+**HungerHeal** is a real-time, location-based platform to connect food donors (restaurants, grocery stores, bakeries, caterers, individuals) with receivers (NGOs, shelters, volunteers, families in need).
 The goal is to reduce food waste and help those in need by making surplus food available quickly and safely.

 ## Features
 - **Post Surplus Food:** Donors can post available food with details, contact info, and optional ID verification for credibility.